 After I lost my passport, many people suggested that carry the most important valuables with me instead of putting them away at my accommodations.
 I am not comfortable carrying my passport when I walk around cities, but I can tell you that losing my passport abroad is the most troubling and annoying thing that ever happened to me.
 It is really an extremely difficult situation to deal with when it strikes you.

 I am not the only person to have been in this situation.
 Before this incident happened, a friend who was traveling around Europe and lost her passport in Greece.
 Another Chinese friend of mine studying in the USA went on a road trip to Montreal and lost his passport too.
 He managed to legally re-enter the USA.
 In any case, you should always keep a copy of your passport with you and put it in a separate place.
 If you forget to backup your travel documents, at least memorize the number of your passport.
-In an extreme case, if you must go through an international border without your passport, remembering your passport number will save you lots of trouble.
+If you must go through an international border without your passport, remembering your passport number will save you lots of trouble.

-So how did I lose my passport?
+So how did I lost my passport?

 It was a normal travel day.
 I arrived at the Seattle-Tacoma Airport at around 9a.m from Hawaii, on a 5-hour red-eye flight.
 I think that during my first solo travel, someone decided that I needed to learn how to protect my valuables the hard way.
 I arrived at the hotel at around 10am and was told that the check in time was five hours later.
 I followed the advice given at the front desk and left my backpack with my passport, debit card, and laptop in the storage room.
 I remember being a bit suspicious when I entered the storage room.
 There was little light in the room.
 There was old furniture, wires, abandoned clothes, and papers on the floor.
 The receptionist told me that that was where guests stored their luggage.
 I assumed that was a common practice in the hotel, so I was not very worried.
 That was my first morning in Seattle and I could not wait to head out and explore.
 I left my backpack in the storage room and headed out to the West Lake.